-The GND terminals of the ISL6532 provide the return path for the V{TT} LDO, Standby LDO and switching MOSFET gate drivers.
+The GND terminals of the ISL6532A provide the return path for the V{TT} LDO, standby LDO and switching MOSFET gate drivers.
 High ground currents are conducted directly through the exposed paddle of the QFN package which must be electrically connected to the ground plane through a path as low in inductance as possible.
+GNDA is the Analog ground pin, GNDQ is the return for the VTT regulator and GNDP is the return for the upper and lower gate drives.

-UGATE (Pin 20)
+UGATE (Pin 26)

-UGATE drives the upper (control) FET of the V{DDQ} synchronous buck switching regulator.
+UGATE drives the upper (control) FET of the $V{\mbox{DDQ}}$ synchronous buck switching regulator.
 UGATE is driven between GND and P12V.

-LGATE (Pin 19)
+LGATE (Pin 27)

-LGATE drives the lower (synchronous) FET of the $V{\mbox{DDQ}}$ synchronous buck switching regulator.
+LGATE drives the lower (synchronous) FET of the V{DDQ} synchronous buck switching regulator.
 LGATE is driven between GND and P12V.

-FB (Pin 11) and COMP (Pin 12)
+FB (Pin 15) and COMP (Pin 16)

 The V{DDQ} switching regulator employs a single voltage control loop.
 FB is the negative input to the voltage loop error amplifier.
 The positive input of the error amplifier is connected to a precision 0.8V reference and the output of the error amplifier is connected to the COMP pin.
 The V{DDQ} output voltage is set by an external resistor divider connected to FB.
 With a properly selected divider, V{DDQ} can be set to any voltage between the power rail (reduced by converter losses) and the 0.8V reference.
 Loop compensation is achieved by connecting an AC network across COMP and FB.

-The FB pin is also monitored for under and over-voltage events.
+The FB pin is also monitored for under and overvoltage events.